sammyrulez/ScalatraShiro/README.md

 ```

-Every servlet you want to perform security checks must extends the Authentication Trait
+Every controller you want to perform security checks must extends the Authentication Trait

 ```scala
 class MainServlet extends ScalatraServlet with Authentication with ...

 ```

+You might choose to run the authorization checks  in a before() filter in your controller, rather than hitting it in each action, to secure every method.
+As a best practice you should group routes with same access policies in one controller.

+###Login and Logout

+###Access control

+You can check both roles and permissions (https://shiro.apache.org/authorization.html#Authorization-Permissions)

+* requiresAuthentication

+* requiresRole

+* requiresAllRoles